berkdurmus/trace-station/README.md

 ```

 By default, RAG is enabled (`--rag` is set to true).
 When you use the `--no-rag` flag, the tool will not initialize the documentation provider, and AI responses will be based solely on the trace data without additional documentation context.

+### Future Considerations for Production-readiness
+- For Production we can support multiple models like OpenAI’s, Google’s Gemini model but we need to have OpenAIModelProvider its just a few lines of codes.

+- If one provider fails we can try with other one because sometimes apis are down from those providers.

+- We can add streaming for better UX during long generations, so that user does not wait for the end of the llm completion.

+- We can add mechanisms to evaluate our approaches & models.
+(Realtime eval + dataset based eval)

+- Track token usage and associated costs.
+(Langchain already provides it, we can make use of it I believe.)

+- In order for our approaches to be scalable, we can have a queue based architecture for handling many requests.

+- Instead of fetching the playwright docs from GitHub playwright md files, we can have a scraper written in playwright test, which crawls the playwright documentation webpage.
+Also we can deploy this playwright test to checkly so that it will periodically update the RAG docs.

+- We can implement a re-usable prompt templates and we can use based on the agent we want, it could be something like enum or a constant.

+- We can implement fully Autonomous Autofix Agent (requires test.spec.ts file).

+- We can implement Observability with metrics, logging, and tracing.

+- We can add Alert system for failures or anomalies.

+- We can support visual analysis of screenshots from traces.